Skip to main content Skip to footer

 Unfortunately, ignoring risk factors won’t make risks disappear, and forging ahead without a plan may damage your bottom line.
 This is why risk mitigation is important.

-With a concrete plan with clear action items, you can prevent risks from turning into problems that spin out of control or even prevent risks altogether.
+With a concrete plan and clear action items, you can prevent risks from turning into problems that spin out of control, or even prevent them altogether.

-This not only carries tangible benefits — such as keeping your business profitable — but it also has intangible benefits, such as helping you maintain a good reputation for stability within the industry and keeping internal and external stakeholders happy.
+This not only carries tangible benefits, such as keeping your business profitable, but also has intangible benefits, such as helping you maintain a good reputation for stability within the industry and keeping internal and external stakeholders happy.

 The latter is significant.
-In a recent survey, two-thirds of respondents said the volume and complexity of risks were near their highest level in 14 years for all types of organizations, while less than one-third described their risk management processes as mature or robust.
+In a survey, two-thirds of respondents said the volume and complexity of risks were near their highest levels in 14 years across all types of organizations, while fewer than one-third described their risk management processes as mature or robust.

 Those operational risks can cost time, money, and other valuable resources.
 If stakeholders feel the risks are too high or mishandled, that could lead to a reshuffle in management.
 So risk mitigation is essential, but before you can develop a plan, you need to know what risks you can face.